Justine Clark: Education

 Born in New Zealand, Clark completed her bachelor's degree with honours in architecture at the University of Auckland and her master's degree by research with distinction in architecture at Victoria University of Wellington.
-She currently resides in Melbourne, Australia.
+As of 2023, she resides in Melbourne, Australia.

 Career

 After completing her education, Clark was the 1998 National Library Research Fellow at the Alexander Turnbull Library, which resulted in the publication of the book Looking for the Local: Architecture and the New Zealand Modern, co-authored with Paul Walker, and accompanying exhibition.

-Clark was the editor of Architecture Australia, the magazine of the Australian Institute of Architects, from 2003 to 2011.
+In 2000, Clark began working for Architecture Australia, the magazine of the Australian Institute of Architects, and was the editor of the magazine from 2003 to 2011.
 She was a collaborator on the Australia Research Council (ARC) linkage grant funded project "Equity and Diversity in the Australian Architecture Profession: Women, Work, and Leadership", led by Dr Naomi Stead.
 Her involvement in this project lead to her position as founding editor of the online publication Parlour: Women, Equity, Architecture, which began as a repository for the ARC research and is now an ongoing platform for the dissemination of research on gender, equity and architecture.

 She has reviewed architecture for The Age newspaper and curates exhibitions.
 In addition to her work for Parlour she is a member the Office of the Victorian Government Architect's Design Review Panel and the South Australian Office for Design and Architecture's Design Review Panel.
 Justine is an honorary research fellow at the Faculty of Architecture, Building and Planning at the University of Melbourne.

 Clark was awarded the 2019 President’s Prize by the Victorian chapter of the Australian Institute of Architects, in recognition of outstanding contribution towards the profession.